 These are the true stories of 11 killers that most people have never heard of — and will wish they hadn’t.

 Luis Alfredo Garavito

-And he should be up for release in about six years.
-Because Colombia does not allow life imprisonment, Garavito was sentenced to just 40 years, which was further reduced to 22 after plea deals and rewards for good behavior.
+And he could be up for release in 2021.
+Because Colombia does not allow life imprisonment, Garavito was sentenced to just 40 years in prison, which was further reduced to 22 after plea deals and rewards for good behavior.

 Upon release, Garavito plans to run for political office and start a program to help abused children.
 He is an expert, after all.